rainbowdashlabs/publishdata/Readme.md

     useEldoNexusRepos()
     // only if you want to publish to the gitlab.
 If you call this you will not need to manually add repositories useGitlabReposForProject("177", "https://gitlab.example.com/")
-    // manually register a release repo
+    // manually register a release repo.
     addRepo(Repo(Regex("master"), "", "https://my-repo.com/releases", false))
     // manually register a snapshot repo which will append -SNAPSHOT+<commit_hash>
     addRepo(Repo(Regex(".*"), "SNAPSHOT", "https://my-repo.com/snapshots", true))